NREL/alfalfa/README.md

 ### Running with Historian and Dashboard
 The alfalfa stack can optionally be run with a historian (influxdb) and a dashboard (grafana).
 History data is only added for OSM / OSW models.
-1. `docker-compose -f docker-compose-historian.yml --env-file .env.historian up`
+1. `export HISTORIAN_ENABLE=true && docker-compose -f docker-compose.yml -f docker-compose-historian.yml up --build -d`
 1. Navigate to http://localhost:3000 to view a grafana dashboard.
 Note that timespans for history data will be based on the time during which the simulation was run (simulation time), not real world time.
 1. Only a simple dashboard is supported for now